Getting started with GRASS for Conda

 Start GRASS

 To start a GRASS session, we need to define a project and its coordinate reference system.
 For this demonstration, we will use the Natural Earth Dataset for GRASS [3].
 This dataset is a GRASS project with a collection of global raster and vector data in the World Geodetic System 1984.
-Download and unarchive the dataset.
+In your Jupyter notebook, use Python to download and unarchive the dataset.
 Then start a GRASS session using the dataset as a project.
 Read more about projects in GRASS here.
 Since the dataset is approximately 120MB, it may take a couple of minutes to download.
 As a test that GRASS started correctly, run g.proj with flag g to print the current projection.

 # Import libraries